How Much Food Should I Feed My Dog?

 Photo by Chewy Studios

 We talked to two veterinarians to get the scoop on all the different factors that impact how much to feed your dog, and to put together a dog feeding chart that will help you come up with a good baseline.
-Of course, if you want to get really specific, make sure you’re talking to your own vet to get the exact number of calories your dog should be eating each day.
+Make sure to consult your own vet to get the exact number of calories your dog should be eating each day.

 Key Takeaways